-Welcome to post-reality: Apple will now fake your eye contact in Facetime
+Welcome to post-reality: Apple will now fake your eye contact in FaceTime

 Now, Apple is simulating eye contact in FaceTime with digital fakery.
 App designer Mike Rundle noticed a new feature in iOS 13’s third developer beta called FaceTime Attention Correction.
 Working on the iPhone XS and XS Max, the system appears to use ARCore—the same tech behind animoji—to fix the position of your pupils digitally.
 That means FaceTime is using image manipulation to fake eye contact (though the feature can be toggled on or off).

-It’s a technical marvel, but it’s also unsettling confirmation that the post-reality age is officially here.
+It’s a technical marvel, but it’s also an unsettling confirmation that the post-reality age is officially here.

+One special effects expert described this new era to me as “a war on what’s real.”
+The age of Photoshop, which required a certain amount of skill and practice to manipulate imagery convincingly, has been quickly surpassed by simpler interfaces and vastly more powerful artificial intelligence.
+Case in point: a new app called DeepNude—which was quickly unpublished—allowed users to literally turn any image of a woman into an image of that woman naked.
+All you needed was their (clothed) photo.
+Automation did the rest.

+The smartphone industry has become an arms race focused on the camera (Apple had a reported 800 employees working on the iPhone camera alone).
+The best features of these cameras rely on a certain amount of digital fakery.
+Smartphones these days regularly combine the darkest and brightest parts of one or multiple pictures to create those impossible looking “HDR” or “High Dynamic Range” images that just seem to pop off your screen.
+Google’s Pixel camera even uses this technique to turn pitch black frames into highly detailed images.
+It’s “faked,” sure, but in a sense, these moments still happened, albeit a pixel or two at a time, glued together.

 Guys – "FaceTime Attention Correction" in iOS 13 beta 3 is wild.